 Between 2008 and 2016, the restaurant receives four spoons and forks (comfort and quality at the luxury level) in the Michelin Guide.Gundel Restaurant Website

 Gundel is well known for their wine selection, including many of the best regional wines.

 Since I was ordering red meat for my main course, I asked for a regional Pinot Noir.
 I was poured a beautiful glass of ‘2016 St. Andrea ‘Csakegyszoval’ Egri Pinot Noir’, from Eger Hungary.
-It was a very delicious red wine that had a fruity taste blend and paired nicely with my filet.
-I was impressed on how it carried the fullness of my meat course very well.
+It was a very delicious red wine that had a fruity taste blend, and paired nicely with my filet.
+I was impressed on how it carried the fullness of my heavy meat course well.

 Filet Topped with Seared Foie

 This is where I went all out for my lavish lunch.
-This was a divine main course of a medium-rare filet, topped with a thick serving of seared foie gras and drizzled with a savory brown sauce.
+This was a divine main course of a medium-rare filet, topped with a thick serving of seared foie gras, and drizzled with a savory brown sauce.
 The tender root vegetables were a perfect addition to this savory meat dish.
 The presentation was perfect as well as the flavors.
 This dish was a flawless representation of Gundel’s magnificent presence in the world of classic gastronomy.